michaelplanknz/end_of_outbreak_analysis/README.md

 # Estimating end-of-outbreak probability

-Data and code to reproduce the results in the article ``Robust estimation of end-of-outbreak probabilities in the presence of case underascertainment and reporting lags''.
+Data and code to reproduce the results in the article "Robust estimation of end-of-outbreak probabilities in the presence of case underascertainment and reporting lags".

 A preprint of the article is available at [https://doi.org/10.48550/arXiv.2409.16531](